You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* Advil, like other NSAIDs, carries a risk of side effects, including gastrointestinal bleeding, kidney damage, and heart problems.
+* Advil can increase the risk of side effects, including gastrointestinal bleeding, kidney damage, liver damage, and allergic reactions.

-* Certain individuals, such as older adults and those with pre-existing medical conditions, may be more susceptible to side effects.
+* Certain individuals, such as older adults and people with pre-existing medical conditions, may be at a higher risk of experiencing side effects from Advil.

-* To minimize the risk of side effects, use the recommended dosage, avoid long-term use, monitor your health, and consult your doctor.
+* To minimize the risk of side effects, use Advil as directed, monitor your body for signs of side effects, and consult your doctor before taking Advil.

 1. What are the most common side effects of Advil?

-Common side effects of Advil include stomach upset, nausea, diarrhea, dizziness, headache, and fatigue.
+* The most common side effects of Advil include stomach upset, nausea, vomiting, diarrhea, abdominal pain, dizziness, headache, fatigue, and rash.

-2. Can I take Advil if I have a history of kidney disease?
+5. Can I take Advil if I have pre-existing medical conditions?

 DrugPatentWatch - Make Better Decisions